Doctors are some of the most trusted members of society. In a 2021 Ipsos poll spanning 28 countries, 64%of respondents rated doctors as trustworthy.

 Sexual Assault by a Doctor Against a Child

 Children are particularly vulnerable to doctor sexual assault, especially since they are usually too young to understand what has happened to them.

 That’s why the American Academy of Pediatrics has issued new recommendations to prevent medical professionals from sexually abusing young patients.
 Specifically, it requires medical facilities to do background checks on volunteers and staff who have contact with children.
 It also recommends having explicit policies around exams involving breasts or genitals and training on how to report possible abuse by colleagues.

-Notable Doctor Sexual Assault Cases
+The Doctor Sexual Assault Cases That Made Headlines

 The Larry Nassar Case

 A former team physician for USA Gymnastics, Larry Nassar assaulted at least 500 gymnasts under the guise of medical treatment for leg and hip injuries.
 His victims included Olympic gold medalists McKayla Maroney, Simone Biles, and Aly Raisman.
 Many of the girls and women assaulted by Nassar have battled mental health problems, including post-traumatic stress disorder, depression, and anxiety, and some have even attempted suicide.

 The Robert Hadden Case